 Treatment for Crohn’s disease

-As there is no single or known cure for this disease, the only thing that specialists can do is to manage the symptoms effectively and maintaining periods of remission.
+As there is no single or known cure for this disease, the only thing that specialists can do is to manage the symptoms effectively and maintain periods of remission.
 Drug therapy is one of the top options though surgery has opted for severe cases.
 Drugs that specialists usually prescribe are:

 - Anti-inflammatory medicines.
 These are often the first line of treatment for inflammatory bowel diseases (IBD).
 They include oral 5-aminosalicylates (Azulfidine, Asacol HD, Delzicol), which are really helpful in treating the disease in the small intestine, and corticosteroids (Entocort EC), which can reduce inflammation throughout the body.